guzzle/guzzle/docs/clients.rst

 By default, Guzzle requests should be synchronous.
 You can create asynchronous future responses by passing the ``future`` request option as ``true``.
-The response will only be executed when it is used like a normal response, the ``wait()`` method of the response is called, or the corresponding adapter that created the response is destructing and there are futures that have not been resolved.
+The response will only be executed when it is used like a normal response, the ``wait()`` method of the response is called, or the corresponding handler that created the response is destructing and there are futures that have not been resolved.

 .. important::

-    This option only has an effect if your adapter can create and return future responses.
+    This option only has an effect if your handler can create and return future responses.
 However, even if a response is completed synchronously, Guzzle will ensure that a FutureResponse object is returned for API consistency.